 “I am pleased with how reliable and user friendly the system is – especially the fact that it runs tests 24/7 even if the PC shuts down.
 Working with G Systems has been a pleasure.” – Dan Byma, Laboratory Supervisor, Recaro Aircraft Seating

-Recaro Aircraft Seating, a leading manufacturer of aircraft seats, needed a structural life cycle test solution that was user friendly, flexible, and easily configurable.
+Recaro Aircraft Seating, a leading global aircraft seat manufacturer, needed a structural life cycle test solution that was user friendly, flexible, and easily configurable.
 Recaro has many different life-cycle tests using a variety of test instruments and measurement sensors.
-Because of the variations, Recaro wanted a universal test platform to control all of its life-cycle testing and data acquisition in one system.
-The control software needed to run continuously and reliably for weeks at a time and needed to provide real-time monitoring and data display capability.
-Also, the software needed to be operable by technicians and engineers - and easy maintenance was imperative.
+Because of the variations, Recaro wanted a universal test platform to control all of its life-cycle testing and data acquisition in a single system.
+The control software needed to run continuously and reliably for weeks at a time and provide real-time monitoring and data display capability.
+The software needed to be operable by technicians and engineers.
+Easy maintenance was also imperative.

 Figure 1: System Diagram

 Recaro Aircraft Seating designed and built a custom aircraft seat test fixture that ensures their seats have been tested to meet and exceed the requirements of their customers.
 Currently, Recaro operates four test stations.
 Each test station consists of three primary parts:

 The control module includes the CompactRIO computer and data acquisition modules as well as an air manifold that provides air pressure for up to eight two-way pneumatic cylinders that provide the test forces.
 The data acquisition modules include modules for strain measurement along with analog input and output modules and digital input and output modules.
 The control module allocates the electrical resources for life-cycle tests, providing the analog and digital signals necessary for the different instruments.
 Whether the test is a simple push/pull or a multi-axis test, the hardware requires no changes, just a different connector set up.